 A Million Dollars Profit From Property Developments: Nhan Nguyen

 Nhan Nguyen grew up in Brisbane to Vietnamese parents who fled from the war.
 Nguyen refers to himself as a ‘property entrepreneur’ who spends most of his time juggling multiple investment-related businesses and projects.
-Nguyen also specialises in deals that minimise the investment of his own money and educates others on how to do the same.
+Nguyen also specializes in deals that minimize the investment of his own money and educates others on how to complete property developments.

 Learn about the life and story of Nhan Nguyen, how he bought his first 3 properties by 21 years old, and the strategies that allowed him to quit his full-time job to focus on property by 23.

 Born to Vietnamese parents, Nguyen identifies himself as being a property entrepreneur who specialises in deals that minimise the investment of his own money.

 I’m Vietnamese, my parents came over from Vietnam in 1975, and I’m a property entrepreneur.
 I do a handful of things related to property development, property education, from time to time I’ll do land subdivisions as well as renovations but my preference is definitely land subdivisions; I’m working on four projects at this point in time, a childcare center site, a large land subdivision or 30 odd lots, and two small land subdivisions.